Mama Living Abroad

 Sufganiyot- Israeli Hanukkah Doughnuts

-Sufganiyot, Israeli Hanukkah doughnuts (sometimes spelled donuts!), are one of the traditional fried foods of Hanukkah.
-Growing up in Israeli during the 80s, Sufganiyot were sold with either strawberry jelly or Dulce de leche, also known as caramelized milk.
+Growing up in Israel during the 80s, Sufganiyot were sold with either strawberry jelly or Dulce de leche, also known as caramelized milk.

 Nowadays every bakery, coffee shop and grocery store sells artisan Sufganiyot with unique fillings and toppings like toffee pudding, marshmallow, hazelnut, pistachio cream, and more…so feel free to go wild with your favorites.
 Of course, the Sufganiyot are also delicious plain.